JP Morgan Round the Island Race

 J.P.
 Morgan Asset Management Round the Island Race

-What - One of the largest yacht races in the word - around the Isle of Wight
+What - One of the largest yacht races in the world - around the Isle of Wight

 Where - Starting from Cowes, Isle of Wight